mohakchakraborty2004/Codex-backend/README.md

-# CipherBase System Design Documentation
+# Codex System Design Documentation

 ## Introduction
-This document outlines proposed system designs for the CipherBase platform.
-Its divided into two parts
+This document outlines proposed system designs for the Codex platform.
+Its divided into two parts.

 ---